 Three good reasons not to skip breakfast on Haywood Road (clockwise from top left): A fried chicken biscuit with mushroom gravy at Biscuit Head; a twist on avocado toast and a Bloody Mary with bacon at Sunny Point Café; and the cocoa rub, almond sesame, and bourbon-molasses doughnuts at Hole. photograph by Tim Robison

-Josie Mielke (top left) turned her hobby into one of the country’s first cider brewpubs at Urban Orchard Cider Company.
-If you can snag a dinner reservation at The Admiral, try the swordfish crudo (top right), or head to Isis Music Hall, built in 1937, for pepper-crusted ahi tuna and a show (below). photograph by Tim Robison
+Josie Mielke (left) turned her hobby into one of the country’s first cider brewpubs at Urban Orchard Cider Company.
+If you can snag a dinner reservation at The Admiral, try the swordfish crudo (right). photograph by Tim Robison

 Get our most popular weekly newsletter: This is NC